 In 1178 Flaghertagih Uí Maoildoraidh founded the Abbey Assaroe.
 He is buried in Drumhome (Drumholm) Old Graveyard and his death was to signify the end of the Kingship of the Uí Maoildoraidhs and soon after that the Kingship of the Uí Canannáins as a new power was coming into prominence from the north western part of Tír Conaill.

-The parish gets its name from this ancient church.
-Flahertaigh Uí Maoildoraigh, King of the Cenél Conaill is buried here.
+The parish gets its name from this ancient church and Flahertaigh Uí Maoildoraigh, King of the Cenél Conaill is buried here.

 Drumhome Old Church Graveyard is part of the site of Drumhome monastery, which was founded by the monks of Columcille in the sixth century.
 The Graveyard is still used as a burial ground.